10 Steps to Plan an Antarctic Expedition

 Yes, ship size matters.
 Why?
 Per the Antarctic Treaty, small ships can offer their passengers excursions in Antarctica, while larger ships cannot.
 So, while ocean liners and ships carrying 500+ passengers might sail past Antarctica, their passengers cannot get off the ship and visit on land.

 Ships that carry less than 500 passengers can take their guests ashore but must do so in groups of a maximum of 100 people at a time.
-Think what that means in terms of the guest experience, waiting for your turn to disembark in the constantly changeable Antarctic environment.
+Think what that means regarding the guest experience, waiting for your turn to disembark in the constantly changeable Antarctic environment.

-We believe that ships carrying between 50 and 100 passengers offer the optimum balance between comfort and flexibility to handle the polar environment and an exceptional guest experience.
-Antarctica21’s ships carry a maximum of around 70 passengers, which means that every single guest has priority all the time.
+We believe ships carrying between 50 and 100 passengers offer the optimum balance between comfort and flexibility to handle the polar environment and an exceptional guest experience.
+Antarctica21’s ships carry a maximum of around 70 passengers, which means that every single guest has priority at all time.

 Here is more information to help you make a decision about Antarctic cruise ships: